NFCHKK/mintisan.github.io/collections/classic/linux-kernel-module-programming-guide.md

 };
 ```

-However, there's also a C99 way of assigning to elements of a structure, and this is definitely preferred over using the GNU extension.
-The version of gcc the author used when writing this, 2.95, supports the new C99 syntax.
-You should use this syntax in case someone wants to port your driver.
-It will help with compatibility:
+However, there's also a **C99** way of assigning to elements of a structure, and this is definitely preferred over using the GNU extension.
+The version of gcc the author used when writing this, 2.95, supports the new **C99** syntax. **You should use this syntax in case someone wants to port your driver.
+It will help with compatibility**:

 ```
 struct file_operations fops = {